Outpatient Alcohol Rehab

 There is no single one-size-fits-all profile of an alcoholic.
-A person can have a full-time career and a family and still struggle with alcohol dependency.
+A person can have a full-time career and a family and still struggle with an alcohol dependency.
 In fact, forming stereotypes about who is and is not an alcoholic can delay intervention.
-Addiction does not discriminate and can affect anyone regardless of gender, ethnicity, or social class.
+Addiction does not discriminate and can affect anyone regardless of gender, ethnicity or social class.

-Continuum Recovery Center has a unique approach in which clients receive treatment during the day and return to their own bed or home at night.
+Continuum Recovery Center has a unique approach in which clients receive treatment during the day and return to their home at night.
 Our clients enjoy having a more “real life” arrangement and not being stuck under one roof in a residential facility.
 This makes them more receptive to getting the help they need.

-Aside from individual, group, and family therapy, our clients also receive education regarding their alcohol problem.
+Aside from individual, group and family therapy, our clients also receive education regarding their alcohol problem.
 Alcohol is a unique substance because it is legal.
 You can work hard to reduce temptation, but it’s likely that you will have some run-ins with alcohol, which wouldn’t be the case with illegal drugs.
-Alcohol is served at restaurants, bowling alleys, sporting events, and even some movie theaters.
-It can also show up at work parties, holiday events, and summer barbecues.
+Alcohol is served at restaurants, bowling alleys, sporting events and even some movie theaters.
+It can also show up at work parties, holiday events and summer barbecues.
 This is why education is crucial.

-In addition to learning to live without the use of alcohol and learning coping skills for the inevitable ups and downs of life, we spent time getting to the root causes of the “why” of alcohol addiction.
+In addition to learning to live without the use of alcohol and learning coping skills for the inevitable ups and downs of life, we spend time getting to the root causes of the “why” of alcohol addiction.
 What led you to abuse alcohol?
 What does alcohol do for you that you like?
 Does it numb your emotions?
 Increase your confidence?
 What are your triggers?
 By understanding these questions, you learn to protect your recovery by developing healthy skills such as deep breathing, yoga, and meditation.

 For more information regarding Continuum’s Holistic Outpatient Drug and Alcohol Treatment and Rehabilitation Services in Phoenix, AZ, call us today!
 We look forward to discussing the best option for you or a loved one.